CFQM-FM: Country music

 In January 1979, CFQM switched to a country format, re-branding itself as Country 104 FM CFQM (representing its FM 104 dial position).
 Prior to the station's format switch to country, sister station CKCW-AM filled the format void with an afternoon country music block throughout the latter part of the 1960s and early 1970s.
 Coincidentally, its call sign stood for Canada Knows Country and Western (during CKCW's days as a country music station).
 John Richard (JR) took the helm as morning drive DJ in 1980, and lead to successful ratings periods for the station.
 Other slogans of CFQM in the 1980s were Country Stereo 104 FM and FM-104 CFQM.
 Subsequently, during the 1990s, new country slogans would be introduced to the station until its format change in 1998.

 Until new facilities for MBS Radio (formerly Eastern Broadcasting) were built in 1981, both stations operated from the Assumption Complex in downtown Moncton.
 CFQM was in the City Hall building (currently the Clinidata Building), while CKCW-AM was in the lobby of the Assumption Place.
 Notably, the two stations shared the same newsman/journalist.
 CKCW's studios were visible from the Assumption Place main entrance.
 Subsequently, after CKCW left its downtown location in July 1981, a private French radio station, CHLR-AM, began broadcasting from the former studios in October of that same year.

 On June 7, 1988, CFQM was granted an application to increase their power from 24,300 to 70,000 watts.

 Max FM

-In 1998, CFQM's country format moved to sister station CKCW, and flipped to an adult contemporary format as Magic 104 FM.
+In 1998, CFQM's country format moved to sister station CKCW with CFQM flipping to an adult contemporary format as Magic 104 FM.
 In 2001, CKCW moved from the AM band to 94.5 FM, and became known as K94.5.
 On July 31, 2009, the station flipped to its current classic hits format as 103.9 Max FM.
 The station has recently added 1990s and current tracks to its playlist.